-The 1996 White Paper declared South Africa's commitment to working with Southern African countries to develop its Tourism industry, particularly the Southern African Development Community.
-Cooperation was to be encouraged in many areas, including the environment; marketing; education& training; health & disease control; and the easing of visa restrictions.
+The 1996 White Paper underlined South Africa's commitment to working with Southern African Countries to develop its tourism industry, particularly the SADC.
+Cooperation was encouraged in many areas, including the environment; marketing; education & training; health & disease control; and the easing of visa restrictions.